-I was reading an article an article by Ronald Hendel, who relates the Genesis “Sons of God” passage to a fragment of Deuteronomy found at Qumran.
-In the Hebrew bible, Deuteronomy 32:8 reads “sons of Israel” but in one of the Dead Sea Scroll fragments, the passage reads “Sons of God,” identical to the Genesis story (6:1-4) of the “Sons of God” (“bene ha ‘elohim”) who “cavorted with the daughters of men.”
+I was reading an article by Ronald Hendel, who relates the Genesis “Sons of God” passage to a fragment of Deuteronomy found at Qumran.
+In the Hebrew Bible, Deuteronomy 32:8 reads “sons of Israel” but in one of the Dead Sea Scroll fragments, the passage reads “Sons of God,” identical to the Genesis story (6:1-4) of the “Sons of God” (“bene ha ‘elohim”) who “cavorted with the daughters of men.”

 Bene Ha ‘Elohim Defined

 Early Rabbis saw “bene ha ‘elohim” as referring to righteous men, not as the “Sons of God.”
 The Church fathers understood it as referring to the descendants of Seth.
 Both are kind of interesting because neither want to address that gods mated with humans and produced offspring.

 The phrase “bene ha ‘elohim” and its variant “bene ‘elim” is found in other passages in the Bible, such as Job 1:6 and 2:1.
 Here, the Sons of God present themselves to Yahweh in the heavenly divine assembly.
 Job 38:7 says that the Sons of God have been with Yahweh at the creation of the world.
 They also appear in Psalm 89:7, where Yahweh is proclaimed incomparable to all other gods, and in Psalm 29:1 where the “”bene ‘elim”” sing praises to Yahweh.